neilchaudhuri/vidya-website/content/blog/black-lives-matter.md

 terrorism, redlining, mass incarceration, climate change, political disenfranchisement, insufficient investment in health care and education and black entrepreneurship, and countless other insidious tactics.

-I am sorry our media, social media, and elements of our politics are motivated to conflate activism for black lives with "politics."
+I am sorry our conventional media, social media, and elements of our politics are motivated to conflate activism for black lives with
+"politics."
 They make money and gain power by stoking division and outrage, and we need ways to undermine these perverse incentives.